Certificate in Migration Governance

 Why apply for the Certificate

-After the completion of the seven modules, one Certificate will be assigned to each participant who has attended at least 80 % of each course (at least sixteen hours) and successfully passed all the seven post-evaluation submitted after each module.
+Upon the attendance of at least 80 % of each module (at least 13 hours) and successfully passed all the six post-training tests.

 For further information